wixette/meowlang/README.md

 * When a Meow element is treated as a Meow operand, the operand value is the value of the element.

-In the Meowlang runtime, the Meow List is a read/write list, which is both the list of Meow instructions, and the only in-memory data structure that Meow instructions can access.
+In the Meowlang runtime, the loaded Meow List is a read/write list, which is both a list of Meow instructions, and the only in-memory data structure that Meow instructions can access.

 In other words, code is data and data is code.